rarimo/rarime/packages/connector/README.md

-# Rarime Connector
+# RariMe Connector

-Rarime connector is used to install snap and exposes methods for calling snap on dApps and other applications.
+RariMe connector is used to install snap and exposes methods for calling snap on dApps and other applications.

 ## Usage